martinotecco/BakkesMod-process-automation/README.md

 ## BakkesMod process automation
 BakkesMod process automation allows [BakkesMod](https://www.bakkesmod.com/download.php) to start/stop automatically together with [Rocket League](https://www.rocketleague.com/).</br>
-You will no longer need to run BakkesMod at the startup keeping it in background, or open it manually after opening Rocket League.
+You will no longer need to run BakkesMod at the startup keeping it in background, or open it manually.

 Once installed, the app will start running in background forever at any system boot, so its process is completely automatic and you won't have to do nothing with it.
 In case you will need to shut it down, you will need to end the task through Task Manager (read the instructions below).